-There is no special reporting for qualified charitable distributions described in section 408(d)(8), for qualified HSA funding distributions described in section 408(d)(9), or for the payment of qualified health and long-term care insurance premiums for retired public safety officers described in section 402(I).
+There is no special reporting for qualified HSA funding distributions described in section 408(d)(9) or for the payment of qualified health and long-term care insurance premiums for retired public safety officers described in section 402(I).

 Military retirement annuities.
 Report payments to military retirees or payments of survivor benefit annuities on Form 1099-R. Report military retirement pay awarded as a property settlement to a former spouse under the name and taxpayer identification number (TIN) of the recipient, not that of the military retiree.